-TITLE IX AND EQUITY COORDINATOR
+EDUCATIONAL EQUITY COORDINATOR

-101 Hogg Hall, (610) 330-5082 Amy O'Neill, Title IX and Equity Coordinator oneilla@lafayette.edu
+12 Markle Hall, (610) 330-5060 Lisa Rex, Interim Title IX Coordinator Director of Human Resources - Employment rexl@lafayette.edu

-The Title IX and Equity Coordinator has the primary responsibility for leading the College's education initiatives and prevention programs regarding sexual assault, sexual misconduct, relationship violence, and sexual harassment.
-The Title IX and Equity Coordinator ensures that such programs are conducted in compliance with Title IX of the Education Amendments of the 1972 Civil Rights Act (Title IX), the Violence Against Women Act Reauthorization of 2012 (VAWA), other federal and state legislation and regulations, and reflect best practices in the higher education community.
-The Title IX and Equity Coordinator also has responsibility for ensuring the College's timely response to reports of sexual assault, sexual misconduct, relationship violence, and sexual harassment, monitoring investigations into such reports, and developing and implementing policies and procedures related to these matters.
+The Educational Equity coordinator has the primary responsibility for leading the College's education initiatives and prevention programs regarding sexual assault, sexual misconduct, relationship violence, and sexual harassment.
+The Educational Equity coordinator ensures that such programs are conducted in compliance with Title IX of the Education Amendments of the 1972 Civil Rights Act (Title IX), the Violence Against Women Act Reauthorization of 2012 (VAWA), other federal and state legislation and regulations, and reflect best practices in the higher education community.
+The Educational Equity coordinator also has responsibility for ensuring the College's timely response to reports of sexual assault, sexual misconduct, relationship violence, and sexual harassment, monitoring investigations into such reports, and developing and implementing policies and procedures related to these matters.

-You may meet the Title IX and Equity Coordinator by emailing, calling, visiting her office in Hogg Hall, or by making an appointment.
+You may meet the Educational Equity coordinator by emailing, calling, visiting the office, or by making an appointment.